If you want quality buds for less money, check the best earbuds under $50 you can get today.

-Earbuds have a small footprint that doesn’t protrude too much.
+In-ears have a small footprint that doesn’t protrude too much.
 The wind noise is minimal, so you can easily use them for sports activities like running.

 Despite their size, they pack an impressive 9 hours of battery life, with another 20 inside the charging case.

-Cheap earbuds under $50 with the excellent build quality and deep bass response.
+Cheap earbuds under $50 with excellent build quality and deep bass response.
 RHA MA390 don’t have many extra features but they do come with a 3-year warranty.
 (Check MA390 price)

 One of the best cheap earbuds with a wide array of accessories that let you achieve the best results.
 For the best audio clarity, you have to first make sure to use a proper source and tips.
 (Check RE-400 price)